-In addition, be aware that networks vary considerably from one Medicare Advantage plan to another, and from one year to the next.
-So if it’s important to you to be able to continue to see your current doctor, make sure you double check the network of each plan you’re considering.
+In addition, be aware that provider networks vary considerably from one Medicare Advantage plan to another, and from one year to the next.
+So if it’s important to you to be able to continue to see your current doctor, make sure you double-check the network of each plan you’re considering.

 If you prefer a wider network, you can disenroll from Medicare Advantage (during the annual open enrollment, from October 15 to December 7, or during the annual Medicare Advantage open enrollment period, from January 1 to March 31) and switch back to Original Medicare.
 With Original Medicare, you can see any provider in the country who is contracted with Medicare.

 Network issues can be particularly important for seniors who spend the year in multiple locations to be near family or follow favorable weather.
 If you live in more than one place during the year, be sure that the Medicare Advantage plan you’re considering has network providers in both areas.
 If not, Original Medicare might be a better option.

 Be aware that Medicare Advantage drug formularies (covered drug lists) can change frequently too, so compare your medications against the formularies for the plans you’re considering.